gs1/GS1_DigitalLink_Resolver_CE/kubernetes/README.md

 Proceed with care and caution, and in the knowlesge that you must be liable for your own actions!

+The developers and contributors supporting the GS1 DigitalLink Resolver Community Edition are taking first steps into the Kubernetes world, so expect frequent updates and bug fixes as development continues.

+### Use of Kubernetes
+Kubernetes (K8s) is an open-source system for automating deployment, scaling, and management of containerized applications.

+It groups containers that make up an application into logical units for easy management and discovery.
+Kubernetes builds upon 15 years of experience of running production workloads at Google, combined with best-of-breed ideas and practices from the community.

+Kubernetes is supported aon amajor cloud platforms.
+It can also be installed on your local computer for developing and testing.
+If you have already installed Docker Desktop for Windows, you can enable Kubernetes immediately in settings.

+Alternatively you can use Minkkube - moe infomration here: https://kubernetes.io/docs/tasks/tools/install-minikube/

 ### Installation of the various services (current folder)
 Executing the command below should build the complete service in Kubernetes: